peterwittek/ncpol2sdpa/doc/source/revision_history.rst

   - New: The convenience function `solve()` was added to the class `SdpRelaxation`.
   - New: The convenience function `write_to_file()` was added to the class `SdpRelaxation`.
   - New: The convenience function `save_monomial_index()` was added to the class `SdpRelaxation`.
+  - Changed: The optional parameter `bounds` for `get_relaxation` is deprececated, use the optional parameters `momentinequalities` and `momentequalities` instead.
   - Changed: Removed `convert_to_picos_extra_moment_matrix` and added optional parameter `duplicate_moment_matrix` to `convert_to_picos` to achieve the same effect.
   - Changed: The chordal extension is now requested as an optional parameter `chordal_extension=True` passed to the `get_relaxation` method, and not by specifying it as a hierarchy type in the constructor.
   - Changed: The Moroder hierarchy is now a class.